MinBZK/NRML/doc/notes.md

 Transformations from NRML to other representations (such as Regelspraak) can be done with any tool, but formal transformations, such as those that can be expressed in XSLT, are preferred.

+## Initialisation

+We may need a construct to initialize something, there's no order in which facts are processed.